At a Glance

 - Tasks: Provide expert advice on employee relations issues and manage a diverse caseload.

-- Company: Join a well-established business in Portsmouth known for its inclusive culture and employee wellbeing.
+- Company: Join a well-established business in Portsmouth known for its inclusive culture and commitment to wellbeing.

 - Benefits: Enjoy a salary of £40,000-£45,000, hybrid working, and a supportive work environment.